Wisconsin’s Democratic governor vetoes GOP abortion bills

 “I’ve said it before, and I’ll say it again today: as long as I’m governor, I will veto any legislation that turns back the clock on reproductive rights in this state — and that’s a promise,” Evers tweeted in announcing the vetoes.

 Republicans do not have enough votes in the Legislature to override the vetoes.
-Republican legislative leaders did not immediately return messages seeking comment on the vetoes and whether they would seek an override vote.
+Republican legislative leaders did not immediately return messages seeking comment.

 One bill, which Evers also vetoed in 2019, would impose criminal penalties on doctors who fail to give medical care in the extremely rare circumstance in which a baby is born alive following an abortion attempt.
 Violators would be guilty of a felony punishable by up to six years in prison.